 Generally, a company with a centralized system of managing contracts is better than one that is decentralized.
 With centralized contracting, the property manager knows they have to deal with only one person, rather than with multiple contractors.

 The roofing contractor is responsible for everything involved in the completion of all roof repairs and maintenance.
 They do this because they have the human resources and assets to manage all aspects of managing the roof.
 The company serves as a one-stop shop for all the roof’s needs.

 Why is this important?

 Quality of employees: The roofing contractor will use permanent employees versus part-time or freelance workers, for all its contracts.
-Since the workers are there in the long-term, it pays the roofing company to train them.
-Therefore, the property manager is assured of the quality of jobs.
+Since the workers are there in the long term, it pays the roofing company to train them.
+Therefore, the property manager is assured of the quality of the jobs.

 Consistency: There is consistency in the way the roof is maintained and repaired, First of all, the roofing company has a process, and they follow that process with every job done on the building’s roof.
 Secondly, the same workers will manage the building’s roof; they will be familiar with its challenges.
 Thirdly, there is a coherent record of repairs and replacements done on the roof.

 Lower costs and less stress: Having dedicated workers managing the roof minimizes problems with the roof.
 It establishes accountability and prevents duplication of efforts.
 It ensures that everyone working on the roof is a specialist.
 All these come together to reduce the stress and cost of managing the building’s roofing structures.